Submission

 World Health Organization.
 (2014).
 Comprehensive implementation plan on maternal, infant and young child nutrition. https://apps.who.int/iris/bitstream/handle/10665/113048/WHO_NMH_NHD_14.1_eng.pdf

-Conference Proceedings
+Conference Paper

 Morgan, R., Meldrum, K., Bryan, S., Mathiesen, B., Yakob, N., Esa, N., & Ziden, A. A. (2017).
 Embedding digital literacies in curricula: Australian and Malaysian experiences.
 In G. B. Teh & S. C. Choy (Eds.), Empowering 21st century learners through holistic and enterprising learning: Selected papers from Tunku Abdul Rahman University College International Conference 2016 (pp. 11–19).
 Springer. https://doi.org/10.1007/978-981-10-4241-6_2

-Dissertation from a Database
+Dissertation from Database

 Horvath-Plyman, M. (2018).
 Social media and the college student journey: An examination of how social media use impacts social capital and affects college choice, access, and transition (Publication No. 10937367) [Doctoral dissertation, New York University].
 ProQuest Dissertations and Theses Global.